2014-2015 Undergraduate & Graduate Catalog

 - Clinical education courses are sequenced (I, II, III, IV, V).
 If a student does not satisfactorily complete one course, he/she may not progress to the next course without completion of remedial work or repeat of the course.

-Any one of the following items may constitute grounds for severance from the program:
+Any one of the following items may constitute grounds for removal from the program:

-- Failure to complete required remedial work at the required level.
+- Failure to complete required remedial work at the required level while on probation.

-- Failure to complete items required in a remediation contract.
+- Failure to complete items required in a remediation contract at the required level while on probation.

-- Final grades that result in probation during two consecutive semesters.
+- Final grades in 2 consecutive semesters that result in probation.

 The following program is available: